ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 It generate a skeleton file for the target platform, either 'project.ino' for Arduino, or 'project.c' for linux.

 One additional target platform variation that is supported is the Arduino API with TFT_eSPI driver.
-This will simply replace AdaFruit_GFX.h with TFT_eSPI.h.
+This will simply replace Adafruit_GFX.h with TFT_eSPI.h.
 Thus your three Target Platforms available in the General Tab of User Preferences are:
 - arduino
 - arduino TFT_eSPI